Rpoddar1953/Interactive-Lab-Hub/Lab 3/README.md

 * require participants to speak to it.

 *Document how the system works*
+These are all the features we incorporated/the devices we used for our wizard interaction:

+Raspberry pi + power supply
+* We used a speaker - connected via an AUX cord - to communicate all the instructions, the riddles and any other relevant remarks to the user
+* We used the Adafruit Mini PiTFT screen to display the images of the welcome page, the closed/opened doors and the congratulations message at the end
+* We used the proximity sensor to detect when someone is passing by, so as to activate the game and encourage them to play along
+* We used the joystick to navigate to each of the different rooms and solve the corresponding riddle
+* We used the red and green LED buttons to visually indicate to the user whether they got the answer right or wrong
+* We used the mic to capture the user input, so that we could verify if the user's answer was right or not - this was fully automated (not wizarded) and there was no real need for an external controller

+This is what the sequence of actions would be:
+* A user walks by the device which triggers the proximity sensor
+* The device greets the user and tells them how to play the game via the speaker - the goal is to solve 4 riddles to win
+* The user uses the joystick to navigate to one of the 4 riddles, which is communicated via the speaker to the user
+* The user has 10 seconds to come up with an answer and speak it directly into the mic
+* If it's correct, the graphic on the screen changes from a closed door to an open one and the green LED turns on for a short while; if the user comes back to a door for a riddle that has already been solved, the system displays the corresponding open door graphic and tells them the riddle has already been solved
+* If it's incorrect, the user is instructed on how to replay the question to try again and the red LED turns on for a short while
+* Once the user answers each of the 4 riddles correctly, they are greeted with a "Congratulations!" graphic on the screen and a short congratulatory message from the system

 *Include videos or screencaptures of both the system and the controller.*
 Link to prototype video: https://drive.google.com/file/d/1if4Wd0Cvh_kE6f_orL4BXskNBZukgOEU/view?usp=sharing